Tutorial: Create and Manage Linux VMs with the Azure CLI

 Understand VM images

 The Azure Marketplace includes many images that can be used to create VMs.
-In the previous steps, a virtual machine was created using an Ubuntu image.
-In this step, the Azure CLI is used to search the marketplace for a CentOS image, which is then used to deploy a second virtual machine.
+In the previous steps, a virtual machine was created using a SUSE image.
+In this step, the Azure CLI is used to search the marketplace for an Ubuntu image, which is then used to deploy a second virtual machine.

 To see a list of the most commonly used images, use the az vm image list command.